badjasje/ao_community/wp-content/plugins/send-from/readme.txt

 == Support Questions ==

 If there are any issues that crop up, I will be happy to take a look at solving them.
-I don't often check the support forum for issues, so if you have anything that needs immediate attention, reach out to me on twitter @mahoskye.
+However, due to many factors, I can't offer active support for the plugin.

 == Changelog ==
+ 2.5 - Added full multisite support with network-aware option storage and a network admin UI.
+Expanded PHPUnit coverage to include multisite runs and updated Docker tooling to execute both single-site and multisite suites.
+ 2.4 - Added full internationalization (i18n) support for all user-facing strings.
+Plugin is now translation-ready for community translations.
+ 2.3 - Security: Fixed stored XSS (CVE-2025-46469).
+Added input sanitization and output escaping.
+Enhanced email validation with stricter domain requirements.
+Improved code quality and error handling.
+Bumped compatibility flags.
-2.2 - Added missing quotation marks on line 63, moved config location under Settings

-2.1 - Tested and confirmed working in WP 4.1.2
+ 2.2 - Added missing quotation marks on line 63, moved config location under Settings 2.1 - Tested and confirmed working in WP 4.1.2

-2.0 - Updated the code to fix naming conventions, reduce size, and fix and issue with the options page

-1.3 - Fixed typo
+ 2.0 - Updated the code to fix naming conventions, reduce size, and fix and issue with the options page 1.3 - Fixed typo

-1.2 - Fixed issue with update message not displaying properly

-1.1 - Fixed Error where default address was not properly used

-1.0 - Send Test Working and showing proper messages

-0.9 - Send Test Implemented and working, showing 'Settings Saved.'
+ 1.2 - Fixed issue with update message not displaying properly 1.1 - Fixed Error where default address was not properly used 1.0 - Send Test Working and showing proper messages 0.9 - Send Test Implemented and working, showing 'Settings Saved.'
  0.8 - Working without Send Test option
  0.7 - Added Options Page
  0.5 - Revision / working draft
  0.1 - Initial approact to content

+== Security ==

+CVE: CVE-2025-46469 - Cross-site scripting (Stored XSS) in plugin settings.

+Summary: A stored XSS issue was reported in older versions of this plugin where un-sanitized input saved in plugin options could later be rendered into the admin interface without proper escaping.
+The repository has been updated to sanitize incoming option values and escape output when rendering form fields.
+The plugin also validates the test-send email address.

+Mitigation applied in this repository:
+- Sanitize email values with WordPress' sanitize_email() before saving.
+- Sanitize name fields with sanitize_text_field() before saving.
+- Escape values when printed into HTML attributes using esc_attr().
+- Validate test-send addresses with is_email() and refuse to save invalid addresses.